-Therefore in other to keep those working or traveling by sea, we share useful information which might help in promoting the sea transport safety and trusted.
+In other to keep those working or traveling by sea safe, we share this useful information which might help in promoting the sea transport safety and make it more trusted.

 Related post: 11 Mistakes sailors make and how to avoid them